ncbi/vadr/00README.txt

 #####################
 #
 # The $DNAORG, $PERL5LIB and $PATH environment variables need to be
-# modified prior to using the dnaorg_build.pl and dnaorg_annotate.pl
+# modified prior to using the dnaorg_classify, dnaorg_build.pl and
-# scripts.
+# dnaorg_annotate.pl scripts.
 #
 # For bash shell users, add the following lines to the end of your
 # ~/.bashrc file: